Atomic Absorption Spectrometry (AAS)

 • Atomizer: The atomizer unit's function is to drive off solvents and volatile components from the sample and dissociate them into free atoms.
 For quality measurement results, it is important that as few atoms as possible are brought to the excited or ionized state.
 Besides the conventional flame technique, both the graphite furnace technique and the hydride technique may be employed to atomize the sample.
 When analyzing for mercury, cold vapor spectrometry is an especially suitable method.

 • Detector: The radiation-sensitive detector measures the intensity of the radiation emitted from the light source after it has been absorbed by (attenuated through) the atomized sample.
 The attenuation measured is proportional to the element's concentration.
-In atomic absorption spectroscopy, the detector is usually a photomultiplier (PMT).
-A photomultiplier is an electron tube that can precisely detect even weak light signals thanks to an amplification mechanism.
+In atomic absorption spectroscopy, the detector is usually a photomultiplier (PMT) or semiconductor.
+These components convert the incident photons into a measurable current, which is converted into a measurement signal and recorded by the output device (usually a computer).

 Modern AAS analyzers typically use background correction methods.
 Their purpose is to minimize interference from matrix effects and other interference sources.
 The reliable deuterium and Zeeman background correction methods, for example, have proven themselves with tough sample matrices.